juliogomez/devops/README.md

 <img src="./images/cockpit_GKE_credentials.png">
 </p>

-Please login into cockpit using those values, and feel free to browse the capabilities offered by the dashboard.
+Please log into cockpit using those values, and feel free to browse the capabilities offered by the dashboard.
 If you go to _Topology_ you will see a dynamic diagram similar to this:

 <p align="center">
 <img src="./images/cockpit_diagram_all.png">